-SBT classification charts may be interpreted to give an estimate of hydraulic conductivity of soils.
+SBT classification charts give an estimate of hydraulic conductivity of soils.
 Although these estimates are approximate, they can provide a guide to variations of hydraulic conductivity at sampling locations.
-To use the SBT charts in subsequent geostatistical modeling and to prevent the large-scale geological features from being masked by unrealistic short-scale variations, in this study the SBTs have been grouped into three different categories.
+In order to use the SBT charts in subsequent geostatistical modeling and to prevent the large-scale geological features from being masked by unrealistic short-scale variations, all SBTs are grouped into three different categories.
 These categories will be used as inputs for Sequential Indicator Simulation (SIS) technique to generate: (1) equi-probable realizations of geological structure for use in reproduction of hydraulic conductivity, and (2) probability maps showing continuity of geological strata at the site.

-Delineation of the source zone is a very important step in environmental site characterization for sites impacted by petroleum hydrocarbons (PHCs).
-Non-aqueous phase liquids (NAPLs) containing aromatic hydrocarbons can be successfully detected by fluorescence.
-Commercially available Ultra Violet Induced Fluorescence Cone Penetrometer

-(CPT-UVIF) is a standard CPT cone coupled with a module to detect ultraviolet induced fluorescence.
+Delineation of source zone is a very important step in environmental site characterization for sites impacted by petroleum hydrocarbons (PHCs).
+Non-aqueous phase liquids (NAPLs) composed of aromatic hydrocarbons can be successfully detected by fluorescence.
+Commercially available Ultra Violet Induced Fluorescence Cone Penetrometer (CPT-UVIF) is a standard CPT cone combined with a detecting tool for ultraviolet induced fluorescence.
 The UVIF module consists of a high intensity UVIF light projected into the surrounding soil and a photo multiplier tube sensor to record fluorescence.
 The currently available CPT-based fluorescence systems are typically restricted to a single wavelength excitation source, each demonstrating specific advantages and disadvantages with respect to detection capabilities for particular fluorophores (Kram et al. 2004).
-According to CCME criteria, the wavelength used in this study corresponds approximately to the F4 fraction (C34 to C50) (Canadian Council of Ministers of the Environment 2001).
+According to CCME criteria, the wavelength used in this study is corresponding to C34 to C50 (F4) fractions (Canadian Council of Ministers of the Environment 2001).

-In previous studies, the magnitude of fluorescence was directly related to the relative concentration of aromatic PHCs present in the soil (Armstrong, et al. 2004).
-Using indicator simulation techniques, in this study, a newer approach is taken by development of a model of absence/presence for NAPL contamination to remove the effects of aggregate size on UVIF recordings.
+In previous studies, the magnitude of fluorescence was directly related to the relative concentration of aromatic PHCs present in the soil (Armstrong, Deutsch and Biggar 2004).
+Using indicator simulation techniques, in this study, a newer approach is taken by development of a model of absence/presence for NAPL contamination to remove effects of aggregate size on UVIF recordings.
 This approach introduces a risk-based framework for contaminant source distribution.
 Continuity of hydrocarbon impacted zones is better reproduced.
 Effects of other controlling factors such as geological structure and stratification are also added to the model to improve the model of source zone.

-This study was performed as part of a larger research project termed CORONA (Consortium for Research on Natural Attenuation) to assess Monitored Natural Attenuation as a cost-effective scheme for remediation of upstream oil and gas (exploration and production) sites.
-The findings of this study are used in subsequent fate and transport modeling to develop a risk-based approach to predict Natural Attenuation variability at upstream oil and gas sites.
+This study was performed as part of a larger research project termed CORONA (Consortium for Research on Natural Attenuation) to assess Monitored Natural Attenuation as a cost-effective scheme for remediation of upstream oil and gas sites (exploration and production industry).
+The findings of this study are used in subsequent fate and transport modeling to develop a risk-based approach to prediction of Natural Attenuation at upstream oil and gas sites.